AruniMishra/aws/awsTutorial/aws-certified-developer-associate.md

 - Using **Timers** just enables you to notify your decider when a certain amount of time has elapsed.

 - Likewise, using **Tags** just enables you to filter the listing of the executions when you use the visibility operations.

+### Additional Point

+- To configure an Application Load Balancer as a function trigger, grant Elastic Load Balancing permission to run the function, create a target group that routes requests to the function, and add a rule to the load balancer that sends requests to the target group.